TheNaiveDev/etch-a-sketch/README.md

 # etch-a-sketch
-Simple etch-a-sketch website using HTML, CSS and JavaScript
+Simple etch-a-sketch website using HTML, CSS and JavaScript as part of The Odin Project exercises